 The Grotesque was featured on CycleEXIF.
 2013, Providence, RI.

 Bicycles: A series of several bicycles built from free components found in the trash.
 The Orbea was built for myself, made to be nimble and narrow for commuting in London's heavy traffic.
 The Lotus was built up to ride in a tweed suit through Cambridge.
-Ongoing series, Cambridge, MA, London, UK, Providence, RI.
+Ongoing series, Boston, MA, London, UK, Providence, RI.

 Halcyon: A Rebuild of Halcyon, a 1959 "Nevins 40" Centerboard Yawl, designed by Olin Stephens and built by the H.B.
 Nevins Boatyard, City Island, NY done at at Gannon & Benjamin.
 I personally was involved in fairing the cabin house, making the brow trim, fairing the topsides and painting the topsides and bottom, replacing the toe rails and combing, restoring the chain plate along with much interior finish work.
 2014-2015, Vineyard Haven, MA.